maxdorx/unifi-macfiltering-dashboard/README.md

 Everything else in the UniFi WiFi configuration is preserved.

-The app does not give dashboard users direct access to UniFi credentials.
+Dashboard users do not get direct access to UniFi credentials.
 UniFi credentials stay server-side in the `.env` file.

 ---